List of 40 Famous Forests in India to visit

 Read List of Highest Mountain Peaks in India

-Bandipur Tiger Reserve was earlier named Venugopala Wildlife Park, formed by the then ruler of Mysore.
+Bandipur Tiger Reserve was earlier named Venugopala Wildlife Park, and the then-ruler of Mysore formed it.
 In 1941, the entire area, including Venugopala Wildlife Park, was cordoned off to create Bandipur National Park.
 Later, it was named Bandipur Tiger Reserve under the Project Tiger initiative in 1973.

 Bandipur Tiger Reserve